ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 Since Ergo natively support tokens for this specific example of sending tokens we don't need to write any code in ErgoScript.
-What we need instead is to create the 'send' transaction shown in the following figure, which describe the same token transfer but declaratively.
+Instead we need to create the 'send' transaction shown in the following figure, which describe the same token transfer but declaratively.

 ![Send](send-tx.png)

-We need in particular:
+In particular we have to perform the following steps:
 1) select unspent sender's boxes, containing in total `tB >= amount` of tokens and `B >= txFee + minErg` ERGs
 2) create one output (box) which is protected by `recipient` public key with `minErg` ERGs and